API Reference¶

 from stackops.cluster.sessions_managers.utils.maker import make_layout_from_functions

-from stackops.jobs.installer.package_groups import PACKAGE_GROUP2NAMES
+from stackops.utils.schemas.installer.package_groups import PACKAGE_GROUP2NAMES

 from stackops.utils.code import run_shell_script